eucalyptus/euca-demo/demos/demo-30-cfn-wordpress/docs/demo-30-run-cfn-wordpress-gui.md

 21. Backup WordPress on AWS Instance, and Restore to Eucalyptus Instance

-    On a Workstation where the "euca-demo" GitHub project exists, along with appropriate credentials, run a script to migrate WordPress from AWS to Eucalyptus.
-This script will step through the commands necessary to perform the migration as you press Enter.
+    On the Terminal Session, run a script to migrate WordPress from AWS to Eucalyptus.
+This script will step through the commands necessary to perform the migration one-by-one, each time you press Enter.

-    This is most easily accomplished by ssh-ing into the Host which is running Eucalyptus, as it should contain the required project and credentials.

     ```bash
     cd ~/src/eucalyptus/euca-demo/demos/demo-30-cfn-wordpress/bin